-Texas Cutton for Spaniards.
+Texas Cotton for Spaniards.

-SHERMAN, Texas, July 2.-The first bale of cotton of this season's growth has been ginned at Pearsall, Frie county.
-It was sold at auction to-day yesterday for the third time, and nominated Cornellus Boach, of Jasper county, on the Esseth ballot.
+Sherman, Texas, July 2.-The first bale of cotton of this season's growth has been ginned at Pearsall, Frio county.
+It was sold at auction to-day at San Antonio and will be shipped to gurcotton for the battleship Texas.